GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h3>At a Destination:</h3>

-Data from Data Link Layer => Processing module => Error checker => Reassemly nodule (Reassembly Table) => to Transport Layer
+Data from Data Link Layer => Processing module => Error checker => Reassembly nodule (Reassembly Table) => to Transport Layer

 Network Layer at the Destination: Network Layer at the Destination make sure that the destination address of the packet is the same as the address of the host.
-<h4 style="text-align:center">((To make sure the packet have reached the right place)</h4>
+<h4 style="text-align:center">(To make sure the packet have reached the right place)</h4>
-It also checks if the packet has crupted during transmission and reassemable the original packet.
+It also checks if the packet has corrupted during transmission and reassemble the original packet.

 <p style="color:red">Lecture 8</p>

 <h1 style="color:grey">Switching</h1>

-Switching: Circuit Switching + Packet Switching (Vertual circuit approach + Datagram approach)
+Switching: Circuit Switching + Packet Switching (Virtual circuit approach + Datagram approach)

 Circuit Switching creates a point-to-point link sending messages directed and continues.
-But it is not so efficient, beacuse the size of message is unknown.
+But it is not so efficient, because the size of message is unknown.
 So it is used for old voice based system, like telephone.

 Packed Switch divides the message into packets, which have the same size.
-It is fraquently used in Nowadays network.
+It is frequently used in Nowadays network.

-<h4 style="text-align:center;color:pink">Study Vertual circuit approach on our own. </h4>
+<h4 style="text-align:center;color:pink">Study Virtual circuit approach on our own. </h4>

 Switching at the network layer in the Internet is done using the datagram approach to packet switching.

-In the datagram approach to traget switching each packet is treated independent of all ...
-A traget is ... a piece of a ... transmission packets on the approach are re... to as datagrams.
+In the datagram approach to target switching each packet is treated independently of all others.
+A packet is just a piece of a multi-packet transmission packets on the approach are referred to as <label style="color:red">Datagrams</label>.

 Communication at the network layer in the Internet is connectionless.